 Avoid missing deadlines

 Business owners have tight deadlines to follow in order to continue to grow their business.
 If they are waiting a day or more to hear back about their blog posts, you are causing them to miss out on opportunities.
 Instead, keep in communication with them and be upfront if you are running behind on a project.
-Your client will appreciate a heads up so they can adjust things on their end.
+Your client will appreciate a heads-up so they can adjust things on their end.

 Shows you take yourself as a blogger seriously

 You may not feel like it, but as a blogger, you are a business owner.
-People will be able to tell how serious you take yourself as a business owner based on your response time.
+People will be able to tell how seriously you take yourself as a business owner based on your response time.
 The slower you take to respond to them, the more likely they will come to the conclusion that you aren’t as committed to your blogging services as you make yourself out to be.
 They will be much more impressed and want to work with you if you respond in a timely manner.